EllaTheCat/dopamine-2024/README.md

 might as well let my alter-ego [Ella the Cat](#about-us) put her marketing hat on to keep you interested.

 In order to get a first alpha release before 31st December 2023, preferably before 24th December 2023.
-I intend to do one humungous push that covers bugfixes and features that were not in the pre-release.
+I present one humungous push that covers bugfixes and features that were not in the pre-release.

 ## What's in it for me?